 How do I complete the W9 form requirement?

 - The federal W9 can be downloaded from the IRS here.

 - Please print the first page and fill it out completely with your signature.
 Scan or take a picture of the signed document and submit it through the application portal or email it to Mollie.Flanagan@arts.ri.gov.

 - Applicants can also fill out and sign their W9 digitally using Adobe Acrobat.

 What security measures are in place for the information I’m providing in this application?

 - Your W9 will be sent to the Alliance of Artist Communities via a password protected dropbox, not through email or mail.
 The only people with access to your W9 will be Mollie Flanagan at RISCA and Stephanie Storch at the Alliance of Artist Communities.

 If I’m awarded a grant, will my name be made public?

 - While RISCA will not publish a list of recipients in the December phase of this program, since the funding is coming from the federal Coronavirus Relief Fund, we are required to disclose recipients at their request.

-I received an ARF grant in April or May, can I apply for another grant in the December Phase?
+I received an ARF grant already in either or both April/May 2021 or December 2020, can I apply for another grant in the Third Phase?